 \abstract {The transition regime between giant planets (GPs) and brown dwarfs (BDs) is still an open subject of study in exoplanetary science.
-A complete understanding of the population of long-period GPs and BDs would be pivotal in understanding this topic, but the number of such objects with precisely measured orbital and physical parameters is still small.
-Moreover, their dynamical influence on smaller companions in inner orbits is still unclear.} {Within the GAPS programme, we aim to confirm and characterize sub-stellar companion candidates from Gaia DR3, and to study the potential presence of additional lower-mass planets in their systems.} {We present the results of an intensive high-precision radial velocity (RV) monitoring of HD\,128717, which hosts the astrometric candidate Gaia-ASOI-009.
-We used the HARPS-N spectrograph at TNG to collect a high-cadence RV time series of the target.
-We used Markov chain Monte Carlo (MCMC) analyses to refine the Gaia DR3 orbital solution of the companion and, finally, performed a combined model of RV and proper motion anomaly (PMa) to derive the complete 3-D orbit of the companion.
-We also ran a suite of numerical simulations to confirm our results.} {We confirm the sub-stellar nature of Gaia-ASOI-009, i.e. Gaia-6\,B: from the combined RV+PMa fit, we confirm that it is a high-eccentricity low-mass brown dwarf with $P_\text{b} = 9.37^{+0.06}_{-0.05}$ yr, $M_\text{b} = 19.8 \pm 0.5$ $M_\text{J}$, $e=0.85$, $i_\text{b} = 130^{\circ}$.
+A complete understanding of the population of long-period GPs and BDs would be pivotal for improving our knowledge of this topic, but the number of such objects with precisely measured orbital and physical parameters remains small.
+Moreover, their dynamical influence on smaller companions in inner orbits is still unclear.} {Within the framework of the Global Architecture of Planetary Systems collaboration (GAPS), we aim to confirm and characterise sub-stellar companion candidates from Gaia DR3, and to study the potential presence of additional lower mass planets in their systems.} {We present the results of an intensive high-precision radial velocity (RV) monitoring of HD\,128717, which hosts the astrometric candidate Gaia-ASOI-009.
+We used the HARPS-N spectrograph at Telescopio Nazionale Galileo (TNG) to collect a high-cadence RV time series of the target.
+We used Markov chain Monte Carlo (MCMC) analyses to refine the Gaia DR3 orbital solution of the companion and, finally, performed a combined model of RV and proper motion anomaly (PMa) to derive the complete 3D orbit of the companion.
+We also ran a suite of numerical simulations to confirm our results.} {We confirmed the sub-stellar nature of Gaia-ASOI-009 (i.e. Gaia-6\,B).
+From the combined RV+PMa fit, we confirm that it is a high-eccentricity low-mass BD with $P_\text{B} = 9.37^{+0.06}_{-0.05}$ yr, $M_\text{B} = 19.8 \pm 0.5$ $M_\text{J}$, and $e_\text{B}=0.85$, $i_\text{B} = 130^{\circ}$.
 The derived orbital solution differs significantly from the one published in Gaia DR3.
-Through a series of dedicated simulations, we demonstrate that this discrepancy arises from a degeneracy in the Gaia DR3 astrometric solution.
-Specifically, the combination of Gaia-6\,B long orbital period and high eccentricity, both poorly constrained by the limited timespan of DR3, led to an incorrect solution characterized by a shorter period and lower eccentricity.
-Finally, we found no evidence of other companions in the system, neither inner nor outer, and thus the origin of the high-eccentricity of Gaia-6 b remains unclear.} {}
+Through a series of dedicated simulations, we demonstrated that this discrepancy arises from a degeneracy in the Gaia DR3 astrometric solution.
+Specifically, the combination of Gaia-6\,B long orbital period and high eccentricity, both poorly constrained by the limited time span of DR3, led to an incorrect solution characterised by a shorter period and lower eccentricity.
+Finally, we find no evidence of other companions in the system (in the inner or the outer regions).
+Thus, the origin of the high-eccentricity of Gaia-6\,B remains unclear.} {}

 \keywords{planetary systems - techniques: spectroscopic - Astrometry - techniques: radial velocities - stars: individual: HD\,128717 – methods: data analysis }